Auditions

 Venue: State Playhouse

-Note: Students participating in this full rehearsal/performance process will register for a 2-unit upper division course (TA 4100 or TVFT 5300) to receive credit for their work on this show.
+Students participating in this full rehearsal/performance process will register for a 2 unit upper division course (TA 4100 or TVFT 5300) for their work on this show.

-Note: Students participating in this full rehearsal/performance process will register for a 2-unit upper division course (TA 4100 or TVFT 5300) to receive credit for their participation in this workshop.
+Students participating in this workshop process will register for a 2 unit upper division course (TA 4100 or TVFT 5300) for their work.

 Program Auditions